 The other aspect absolutely not to be forgotten concerns the use of tonics, which can be unlocked while exploring the game world.
 These particular objects can be found in secret areas or received through some puzzles and can significantly change the experience, both in terms of appearance and level of challenge.
 Leaving aside therefore the "mod" purely aesthetic, like the black and white filter, the view in 4: 3 or the pixelated levels, we have available tonics capable of increase the strength of the enemies, or to upset our senses by letting us play upside down.
 There are also objects that can facilitate progression with some very useful bonuses like an easier recovery of Laylee if it is hit or the impossibility of losing the game currency (the Quills) even once defeated.
 This mechanism allows as simple as it is immediate modulate the difficulty of the game, raising or lowering the level of the challenge level to our liking and, at the same time, it is also a very pleasant system of unlockables, since the tonics to grab are more than sixty.

 The real stroke of genius of production, as if the tonics were not enough, it is the presence of the level of the "final Boss", presented as an impassable prologue and subsequently as an almost inaccessible challenge.
 The act of releasing the 46 bees present in the world and in the levels of the game is not in fact an end in itself, and each freed animal allows us to cash an additional shot, in addition to that provided by Laylee, to be exploited exclusively in the harsh capital of Capital B. This framework absurdly difficult, in addition to providing the title for the game, it is the real challenge in which every lover of the genre will want to try their hand.
-Basically, the bravest (or stubborn) player can therefore try the final level indefinitely without even exploring a single centimeter of the vast Overworld, and get to the credits "simply" learning by heart every move to be executed without ever completing it. be hit.
+Basically, the bravest (or stubborn) player can therefore try the final level indefinitely without even exploring a single centimeter of the vast Overworld, and getting to the credits "simply" learning by heart every move to be made without ever completing it. be hit.
 A business that I would dare to define wicked but it is still an extra option that is provided to the player and who, maybe, will become the ultimate challenge for platform gaming professionals.

 Colors & Tentacles